It’s pretty much inevitable.

 As an online seller, at some point you will likely have slow moving inventory on hand.
 When inventory doesn’t move, there are associated carrying costs and it ties up valuable capital and resources that could otherwise be used to invest in your business.

-The definition of slow moving inventory, or SMI, not only varies from seller to seller, but it can also vary from item to item.
-Here are three ways that can be used to define slow moving inventory.
+Slow moving inventory, or SMI, not only varies from seller to seller, but it can also vary from item to item.
+Here are three specific ways that can be used to define slow moving inventory…

 As a general rule, some companies define SMI as having less than 6 months of demand for any given item over a period of 12 months.
 While this can be one way to define slow moving inventory, it’s really the definition of being overstocked, and it doesn’t take into account the frequency of shipment.

 Other retailers look at stock turns when defining SMI.
 This isn’t necessarily a bad strategy, as a higher stock turn ratio is generally better, but it’s important to account for order quantity.

 When ordering new inventory, as quantity increases, the cost per unit generally decreases.
 When ordering in large quantities, however, it will have the effect of slowing stock turns.
 So, it’s important to account for per unit purchasing costs when using stock turns to define slow moving inventory, and it’s unreasonable to expect high stock turns when ordering in large quantities to minimize your per unit cost.

 Frequency of Shipment

 The method I like most for defining slow moving inventory is looking at the frequency of shipment.
 For example, if you ship zero items of a particular stock keeping unit (SKU) over a certain period of time, such as 90 or 120 days, then it is considered slow moving.